Always Watching: A Marble Hornets Story

-Always Watching: A Marble Hornets Story is a 2015 American found footage horror film directed by James Moran and starring Chris Marquette, Jake McDorman, Doug Jones, Alexandra Breckenridge and Alexandra Holden.
-The film was released on video on demand on April 7, 2015, and opened in select theaters on May 15, 2015.
+Always Watching: A Marble Hornets Story is a 2015 American found footage horror film directed by James Moran and starring Chris Marquette, Jake McDorman, Doug Jones, Alexandra Breckenridge and Alexandra Holden. it was released on video on demand on April 7, 2015, and opened in select theaters on May 15, 2015.

-The movie is a film adaptation of the well received YouTube web series Marble Hornets inspired by the Slender Man online mythos.
-Critical reception for the film was predominantly negative.
+Always Watching is a film adaptation of the well received YouTube web series Marble Hornets inspired by the Slender Man online mythos.
+Critical reception for Always Watching was predominantly negative.

 Plot

-The film starts with Eli (Brendon Huor) fleeing through the woods with Jamie (Mickey Facchinello), who is recording.
-Jamie suddenly disappears.
-Eli searches for him, and then finds The Operator (Doug Jones), a tall, faceless creature in a suit.
-She reaches and starts the car, but is blocked by Eli standing still in front of it.
-He suddenly dragging Jamie out of the car and pulling her to the ground.
-The tape abruptly cuts off.
+Eli (Brendon Huor) is fleeing through the woods with Jamie (Mickey Facchinello), who is recording.
+Jamie suddenly disappears, and Eli searches for him, but instead finds the Operator (Doug Jones), a tall, faceless creature in a suit.
+The Operator attacks Jamie before the footage ends.

 Milo (Chris Marquette), Sara (Alexandra Breckenridge), and Charlie (Jake McDorman), are the members of a news reporting team.
 The three are tasked with investigating the disappearance of a man named Dan (Michael Bunin).
-Milo is tasked with investigating a series of Mini-DVR tapes that Dan shot.
-After some analysis, he begins seeing the Operator in the tapes.

-While watching the tapes, power outage occurs.
-After the outage, Milo finds the Operator Symbol, ⦻, engraved into his neck.
-Then, the Operator appears in his backyard at Sara's home.
-Milo eventually flees to Sara's home Charlie eventually forces a screaming Milo out of the house.
-He refuses to go home and decides to sleep in his car.
+Milo analyzes a series of Mini-DVR tapes filmed by Dan, discovering the presence of the Operator within them.
+A power outage occurs, and Milo discovers the Operator Symbol (⦻) engraved into his neck when the power returns.
+The Operator follows Milo home, and he goes to Sara's house but is forced to leave by her and Charlie.
+Milo decides to sleep in his car.

-The following day, he returns home and finds Charlie in an upstairs bedroom.
-Charlie angrily confronts Milo over the months of footage he has of Sara going about her day.
+The following day, Milo returns home and finds Charlie in an upstairs bedroom.
+Charlie angrily confronts Milo about filmed footage that he has of Sara.
 Sara comes in and is disgusted by what she sees, and Milo begins to panic.
 Charlie refuses to let him touch a camera, and Milo then tells him to grab the camera and look around.
-Through the camera, Charlie sees the closet door flying open, and The Operator rushing towards him.
-Charlie drops the camera, and all three take off from the house.
+Through the camera, Charlie sees the closet door flying open, and the Operator rushing towards him.
+Charlie drops the camera, and all three flee from the house.